-The leader of the House of Representatives and the highest ranking Republican in the county will be in central New York Monday to support U.S. Rep. John Katko's re-election campaign.
+The leader of the House of Representatives and the highest ranking Republican in the country will be in central New York Monday to support U.S. Rep. John Katko's re-election campaign.

 House Speaker Paul Ryan headlined a fundraiser for Katko, R-Camillus, at Marriott Syracuse Downtown, which was formerly known as Hotel Syracuse before it was renovated.

 According to an invitation provided to The Citizen, the fundraiser began at 4 p.m. with a $1,000-a-person VIP reception featuring Katko and Ryan, a Wisconsin Republican.
 A cocktail reception followed at 4:30 p.m.

 The cost to attend the cocktail reception was $250 per person and $350 for couples.